aasirvalji/lunDesk/README.md

 ## Notes about this repository

 - This was a super quick tool I built for personal use.
-However, I made this public in hopes that it helps someone else 🙂
+However, I made this public in the hopes that it helps someone else 🙂

 - There will only be minor updates/bug fixes (if they arise) to the platform.